web3privacy/web3privacy/Web3privacynowplatform/scoringmodel/Readme.md

 https://github.com/hoprnet/hoprnet/blob/df7bc88517329472adbfe73bd4a22bddd5cfbcc9/package.json#L46… and for our Rust code: https://github.com/hoprnet/hoprnet/blob/master/rustfmt.toml…
 - Tools.
 So far we released tools such as http://DERP.hoprnet.org or http://mint.hoprnet.org (which in turn are obviously also FOSS!) that show shortcomings of existing technologies.
 We will keep building such tools also for HOPR itself."
 "The exact checks you'd do depend on the application that actually use HOPR

-E.g. on #RPCh we're thinking of installing a VPN server on the RPCh exit node which would visualize requests via DERP: https://twitter.com/hoprnet/status/1596896868377792520"	If you want to go hardcore, you could use a packet inspection tool such as #Wireshark to check all packets coming into your machine and going out	"You will notice that you cannot tell anything from these packets - thanks to the Sphinx packet format that we use at HOPR: https://twitter.com/hoprnet/status/1572601550379311104
+E.g. on #RPCh we're thinking of installing a VPN server on the RPCh exit node which would visualize requests via DERP: https://twitter.com/hoprnet/status/1596896868377792520"	If you want to go hardcore, you could use a packet inspection tool such as #Wireshark to check all packets coming into your machine and going out
+- You will notice that you cannot tell anything from these packets - thanks to the Sphinx packet format that we use at HOPR: https://twitter.com/hoprnet/status/1572601550379311104
 - Check out our HOPR Basics series for more details: https://medium.com/hoprnet/basics/home"

 **Waku**

 - rfc.vac.dev is a good start.
 The RFC repository contains the specification of Waku and other protocols.
 In terms of @ethstatus's privacy claims.
 It is good to first look at the base layer: @waku_org
 - The RFCs describe the protocol and also contains security assumptions/guarantees section."
 - The target audience are researchers and maintainers of Waku implementations.
 Not the easiest thing to read!

 **Rotki**

 - Don't think u can.
 Gotta trust either me or someone who can read code	"The simplest thing a non-techie person can understand is:
 - Local application with all data stored in a local encrypted database (private by design)"
 - Opensource, so your techy friend can see we are not lying.
 It really isn't complicated imo.
 - To be 100% sure read code